Last Updated on

 4. Change your password every 90 days.

 The password expires after 90 days for your account’s security.
-Thus, you have to change your password regularly and update your copy of login credentials as needed.
+Thus, you have to change your password regularly and update your copy of the login credentials as needed.

 To change your password on the new SSS Member portal, simply click on “My Information” > Update Password, and then enter your old and new password.
 Your password must have at least eight alphanumeric characters with at least one number.